elizagamedev/mkxp-oneshot/README.md

 # Purpose

 > Modshot makes full use of all of these and is designed to add features not added in vanilla OneShot.
-It adds a nuumber of new features and aims to make modding easier, whilst adding general purpose and specialized features, such as custom window titles, discord rich presence, chroma support, and much more.
+It adds a number of new features and aims to make modding easier, whilst adding general purpose and specialized features, such as custom window titles, discord rich presence, chroma support, and much more.
 With this, oneshot now reads Scripts.rxdata instead of xScripts.rxdata, meaning modders won't have to delete and rename files constantly.
 Feel free to make pull requests of features you would like to see.

 Currently there are no features.